HackYourFuture/post-grad-ed/README.md

 ## Accountability

 In order to stay motivated it's good to hold yourself accountable.
 That's not always that easy.
 Therefore, HackYourFuture has created a special channel on Slack that you can use in order to discuss, ask for help and keep your motivation.
+It's called [#postgraduationpack](https://hackyourfuture.slack.com/archives/C010LE1F9U7).

 In addition we'll arrange for a mentor to supervise your learning.
 Each Sunday you'll check in with them to share your learnings and get feedback.